 As you can see above, building user interfaces, a web app, or a single-page application shouldn’t be a problem when using React.
-Taking into account all of the above, we can safely assume that the library is indeed a technology worth considering, but of course, there are various other advantages.
+Taking into account all of the above, we can safely assume that React development is worth considering, but of course, there are various other advantages.

 Additionally, if you know the regular React JS library, it would be much easier for you to learn React Native with which you can develop a mobile app for operating systems like Android or iOS.